nanostudio-org/nanogp2/README.md

 ##### Security

 The `admin` folder should only be accessible to your PHP applications, and not from a browser.
-For example, you can put an `.htaccess` file containing `deny from all`.
+For this, you may for example put an `.htaccess` file containing `deny from all`.

 ##### Manually revoke authorization
 - delete the folder corresponding to the user in `admin/users`